Mike Reilly (ice hockey): Boston Bruins

-Reilly was traded to the Boston Bruins in exchange for a third-round pick in the 2022 NHL Entry Draft on April 11, 2021.
+Reilly was traded to the Boston Bruins in exchange for a third-round pick in the 2022 NHL entry draft on April 11, 2021.

 Reilly proved to be a valuable deadline addition for the Bruins.
 In the final 15 games of the season, Reilly found instant chemistry with the Bruins, scoring eight assists.
 This included a stretch where he scored four assists in five games.
-This would help set the Bruins up with a first round matchup against the Washington Capitals, allowing Reilly to get his first taste of Stanley Cup Playoff hockey.
+This would help set the Bruins up with a first round matchup against the Washington Capitals, allowing Reilly to get his first taste of the Stanley Cup playoffs.
 Reilly scored his first and second playoff points, both assists, in the clinching Game 5 against the Capitals, allowing the Bruins to move on against the New York Islanders, whom they would be eliminated by in six games.
 Reilly finished the overall season with 27 assists, a career high, and four assists in 11 playoff games.

 On July 27, 2021, Reilly signed a three-year, $9 million contract extension with the Bruins.

 Reilly finally found himself starting consistently in the NHL lineup during the 2021–22 season.
 In 70 games, Reilly scored four goals, a career high, and 13 assists.
 He would only play in five playoff games with the Bruins before they were eliminated by the Carolina Hurricanes in the first round.

 Due to the Bruins battling salary cap issues, as well as inconsistent play from Reilly, while in just his second season with the club in 2022–23, he was placed on waivers by the Bruins on November 9, 2022.
 In clearing the following day, Reilly's cap hit was buried and he was re-assigned and played the remainder of the season with the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins.
 On February 24, 2023, Reilly scored his first professional hat-trick in a 6–5 win for Providence, adding two assists as well, resulting in a five-point night.